 Ever since I graduated, I’ve thought to myself that investing was a necessity.
 What else would I do with my additional income so that I could make it work for me and so that it could evade the corrosive effect of inflation over time?

 About a year after graduation, I decided to make the leap.
-I first read some books, including Personal Finance for Dummies (highly recommended), read up on investing in Kiplinger and Smart Money magazines (both are great), watched a lot of Jim Cramer (not recommended at all), started up an account with Scottrade, and I was off to the races.
+I first read some books, including Personal Finance for Dummies (highly recommended), read up on investing in Kiplinger and Smart Money magazines (both are great), watched a lot of Jim Cramer (not recommended at all), started up an investment account, and I was off to the races.

 It was mostly a disaster.
 I was burned on a number of investments, and my overall strategy has changed quite a bit since then.
 I’ve lived and learned from my mistakes (of which there’s been plenty).